 oil based paint or water based paint?

-Oil based paint or water based paint?
+Oil based paint or water based paint for your woodwork?

 Oil based paint has been around for years and has been the best paint for woodwork.
 Whether you wanted to paint the woodwork inside your home or the external woodwork or metal work then oil based paint was the best choice.
 Oil based paint is known to be strong and durable, unlike it’s water based alternatives.
 It’s changed a lot over the years to become more environmentally friendly and in doing so it has lost some of it’s more popular aspects.